msafronov/mpeg2-ts-demux-wasm/docs/index.md

 <img src="./images/linear_memory_segment_inside.png" alt="ts segment inside linear memory" width="200"/>

-After that, the module will automatically allocate additional blocks for Elementary Streams (for video and audio).
+After that, the module will automatically allocate additional blocks for Elementary Streams (for video or audio).

-Each ES block size is equal to TS block size.
-Only in this case, ES will never overlap each other.
+ES block size is equal to TS block size.

 Variables are also exposed from the wasm module: